-How to speed up a Mac in 11 tips
+11 tips to speed up your Mac

 3. Start up

 Do you have any apps that launch themselves when you start up your Mac?
 Take a look in System Preferences> Users&Groups > Check for your User Name.
-Enter your password and you can look at your LogIn items.
+Enter your password, and you can look at your LogIn items.
 Select any you don’t need to have start up automatically and tap the Minus – button to remove them from the Start up items list.

 4. Limit the visuals

 Macs are great for visuals.
-All the same, to tweak a little more performance from your computer you may want to switch some of those effects off.
+All the same, to tweak a little more performance from your computer, you may want to switch some of those effects off.

 In System Preferences>Dock uncheck the following sections: